The Chevy Chase Show

-The Chevy Chase Show was an American late night talk show hosted by actor and comedian Chevy Chase that aired in 1993 on Fox.
-The series was canceled after five weeks on the air.
+The Chevy Chase Show is an American late night talk show hosted by actor and comedian Chevy Chase that aired in 1993 on Fox.
+The series was canceled after six weeks on the air.
+It was the last late night talk show that aired on Fox until 2006 when Talkshow with Spike Feresten debuted.

 History

 Creation and pre-production

 In 1993, Fox asked country musician Dolly Parton to host a new-late night program.
 It would be the network's first since the October 1988 cancellation of The Late Show, originally hosted by Joan Rivers and later by Arsenio Hall and Ross Shafer.
 Parton turned the network down, and suggested Chase for the job.
 Chase reportedly signed a $3 million deal with Fox.
 To clear room for the new show, Fox cancelled Studs, a game show that had been in the late-night slot.

 Fox spent $1 million to renovate the Aquarius Theater, the Los Angeles venue where the show would be recorded.
 Days before the show's premiere, the theater's name was changed to the Chevy Chase Theater.